 There are ten weeks of tutor led input on this course.
 After this you will have two weeks to complete and submit your portfolio of work ready for assessment.

 Your time commitment

-The time commitment will vary depending on participant involvement in the online discussion forums, but as a minimum this should be a minimum of five hours per week.
+The time commitment will vary depending on participant involvement in the online discussion forums, but as a minimum this should be five hours per week.
 A further two hours per week should be spent completing portfolio tasks, which will involve applying the practical course input to the participant’s everyday teaching of Very Young Learners.

 Your fellow course participants and online community